-I didn’t plan to share this courgette strip salad this week, but given the state of our kitchen it suddenly seemed like the perfect recipe.
+I didn’t plan to share this courgette strip salad this week, but all of a sudden we lost electricity this week so it suddenly became the perfect recipe!

-Fast forward to this morning, a particularly cold Autumn morning, when Nick turned the heat pump on.
-Within seconds everything blew.
+This morning, however, Nick turned the heating on and within seconds everything blew!
 Luckily we still had hot water, but unlike previous times, we couldn’t get much else to work like the toaster or kettle.
-So Nick went to work with no breakfast, despite me offering to make him porridge on the gas stove, as I suspect he secretly wanted to use the opportunity to get something much more exciting.
-This left me to slowly switch everything back on, but this time I had no such luck.
+So Nick went to work without breakfast and left me to slowly switch everything back on.
+But this time, I had no luck.

-I’ve had time to reflect on just how reliant we are on electricity and how lucky we are to be living in a time and place where you can just flip a switch and have instant power.
-Which brings me back to this weeks recipe.
+Which brings me to this week’s recipe.
 This salad is very minimalistic yet not lacking in flavour whatsoever!
-Like most salads you don’t need any power to make it, with the exception of the almond dukkah which can be made ahead of time, so it’s the kind of salad you could make say if you’re ever without electricity!
+Like most salads you don’t need any electricty to make it, with the exception of the almond dukkah which can be made ahead of time.

-This courgette strip salad is fresh, vibrant, and full of green goodness.
-There’s a decent serving of healthy fats from the avocado, nuts and seeds, not to mention protein, and it can be whipped up in mere minutes.
-I’ve paired it with a turmeric vinaigrette but if that seems to complicated, or you simply like to keep ingredients to a minimum, then a simple combination of fresh lemon juice and tahini shaken in a jar would also work amazingly.
+This salad is fresh, vibrant, and full of green goodness.
+There’s a decent serving of healthy fats and protein from the avocado, nuts and seeds, and best of all it can be whipped up minutes.
+I’ve paired it with a turmeric vinaigrette but if that sounds too complicated, then a simple combination of fresh lemon juice and tahini shaken in a jar also works amazingly.

 Courgette Strip Salad with Avocado, Kale and Almond Dukkah